nohitha/project/README.md

-# Even or Odd number
+# Took simple programs

-just learning these things in github
+To learn these things in github
 * to create repository
 * push
 * pull